vitwit/cada/specs/07_vote_extension.md

 # Vote Extensions

 This specification details the functionality and purpose of the `ExtendVoteHandler` and `VerifyVoteExtensionHandler` methods within the VoteExtHandler struct.
-These methods are part of a voting extension process where validators extend their votes based on the availability of data in the blockchain.
+These methods are part of a voting extension process where validators extend their votes based on the availability of data in the Avail DA network.

 ### ExtendVoteHandler

 The `ExtendVoteHandler` method is responsible for generating a `vote extension`.
-It checks the availability of specific data in the blockchain by interacting with an Avail light client.
+It checks the availability of specific data in the Avail by interacting with an Avail light client.
 The vote extension is then created based on the outcome of this check.

-* The method first begins by retrieving several voting-related parameters, including the start and end heights of the blocks being processed, the availability height, and the status of the current blob (data)
+* The method first begins by retrieving several voting-related parameters, including the start and end heights of the blocks being processed, the Avail block height, and the status of the current blob (data)

 ```go
 from := h.Keeper.GetStartHeightFromStore(ctx)